Skip to content

 asyncio.run(main())

-The read endpoint supports three modes via the mode field:
+The read method supports three modes via read_mode:

 "single-answer"{"answer": "..."}Natural-language question → plain text answer